How to Choose Four-Wheeler Batteries

 - Bluetooth speakers or infotainment

-- 12V coolers or portable tools
+- 12V cool boxes or portable tools

-- Higher Ah (for longer sustained power)
+- Higher Ah (for longer sustained output)

 3. Match Battery Performance to Your Climate